Just like us, trees need more than a once-and-done checkup with the doctor.

 Expand the mulch ring around your tree.

 Address compacted soil.
 To see if your soil is compacted, try the screwdriver test.
-The day after it has rained, you should be able to easily push a screwdriver into the soil.
+You should be able to easily push a screwdriver into the soil.

 Water your tree when it’s dry and manage its nutrients.

-If a tree insect or disease is spotted, treat the problem early, so you can hopefully save the tree.
+If a tree insect or disease is spotted, manage the problem early, so you can hopefully save the tree.

 You’ve provided all the ingredients to grow a healthy tree.

-If a problem is found during a tree inspection, you can seek early treatment, which is typically more effective.
+If a problem is found during a tree inspection, you can seek early management, which is typically more effective.

 You get to enjoy trees’ continual, cost-saving benefits.